 We offer an impressive range of height gauges, from basic vernier models to the Vertex VMS, which provides a unique solution in the field of Digital Height Gauges.

-Supported by UKAS Certification, the Vertex VMS is the most advanced digital height gauge available on the market today.
+Supported by a UKAS Certificate of Calibration, the Vertex VMS is the most advanced digital height gauge available on the market today.

 What is a Height Gauge